Muzhdabaev22/LAYOUT_MUSIC_PLAYER/README.md

-# The site is in development for September 2023
+# Development stopped for a while.